lbod/delite-tutorial-old/beginner.md

 ```

 Notice the `attach-point="containerNode"` attribute.
 This is a special 'pointer' to a DOM node which is used by `delite/Container`.
 When you inherit from
-`delite/Container`, it adds a property to our widget named `containerNode` and this maps to any HTML (or widgets) as children of our widget.
+`delite/Container`, it adds a property to our widget named `containerNode` and this maps any HTML (or widgets) as children of our widget.

 #####Sample usage
 Change the body content of `./samples/BlogPost.html` to the following: